 How Can You Measure Readability?

 So, what is the Flesch-Kincaid Grade Level Scale?
 It derives from an earlier measure of readability called the Flesch Reading Ease Formula.
-It was created in 1948 by Rudolph Flesch, an Austrian-born scholar and author.
+The Flesch Reading Ease test was created in 1948 by Rudolph Flesch, an Austrian-born scholar and author.
 At the time, he was working with the Associated Press as a consultant to develop methods of improving newspaper readability.

 The Flesch Reading Ease scale assigns each piece of writing a readability score between 0 and 100.
 The number assigned indicates the level of readability:

-As you can see, academic or technical articles that are difficult to read receive low Flesch scores, while simpler texts receive scores on the high end.
+As you can see, academic or technical articles that are difficult to read receive low Flesch readability scores, while simpler texts receive Flesch reading scores on the high end.
 Articles that score within the middle range of about 50 to 80 on the Flesch Reading Ease scale should be understandable to readers at an average level.

 While the Flesch Reading Ease scale is a useful tool, it has its drawbacks.
 For one thing, the formula used to calculate it is very complicated:

 For another, it is not readily obvious what the numbers on the Flesch scale mean.
 To correctly interpret the scores, you must have prior knowledge that a low Flesch score indicates low readability, or in other words, more complex vocabulary and sentence structure.
-To further complicate matters, many comparable scales have the opposite relationship between numerical value and readability, meaning that the lower the score, the more readable the content is.
+To further complicate matters, many comparable readability scales have the opposite relationship between numerical value and readability, meaning that the lower the score, the more readable the content is.